Henri0088/File-Compression/Documentation/Testing.md

 Both LZW and Huffman have been tested with some inputs, the results are shown [here](https://github.com/Henri0088/File-Compression/blob/main/Documentation/Implementation.md#performance-comparison)

+To get the correct file sizes listed above you need to check the sizes of the output .lzw and .huf files.

-These tests can be verified by running the program with ./gradlew run, choosing "Performance test" and giving the file name.
-Make sure that the files are located in the Compress folder.
+The validity of the compression/decompression process can be tested by running the program with java -jar compress.jar, choosing "Performance test" and giving the file name.
+Make sure that the files are located in the same folder with compress.jar folder.
 The program checks during runtime that the contents of the file have been compressed and decompressed back with no data lost.
+The sizes reported by the performance test vary slightly from the above results since it tells the lengths of strings which is not exactly the same as that string saved as a file.